 In partnership with the Black Light Project, the Imperial Center hung eight enormous banners featuring local, black, unsung heroes of our community.
 Through this project we are shining a light on all of the incredible men that make our community a better place to live.
 Learn more about these eight men, the Z. Smith Reynold’s Inclusive Public Art Grant, the Black Light Project, and more by clicking here.

 The Sculpture Salmagundi (meaning an eclectic mixture of people, ideas, or objects) is a national juried exhibition hosted by the Rocky Mount Parks and Recreation Department through the Maria V. Howard Arts Center each year.
 The exhibition draws artist participation from across the U.S., increasing awareness of Rocky Mount among nationally recognized artists and bringing new visual ideas to our community through the selected sculptures.
 This year, we encourage you to experience each sculpture in person and through the mobile app Otocast.
 With Otocast, you can hear audio from the artists, get GPS locations on each sculpture, and vote for the People’s Choice Award.

-The Arts Center Permanent Collection consists of 400 + works by artists primarily from North Carolina and the southeast.
+The Arts Center Permanent Collection consists of 500 + works by artists primarily from North Carolina and the southeast.
 The collection includes key regional artists such as Frances Speight, Sarah Blakeslee, Ben Owen, Sr., Mark Hewitt, Cynthia Bringle, Billie Ruth Sudduth, Hobson Pittman and Louis Orr.
-The current emphasis for new acquisitions is fine craft with a concentration in ceramics.
-Acquisitions are funded through the City of Rocky Mount, the Friends of the Arts Center, Wilkinson Acquisition Fund and private donations.
+Acquisitions are funded through the City of Rocky Mount and private donations.